CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-2/Readme.md

 ## 2.3 : Conclusion

-_In this chapter, we learned how to make state machines behaves in a dynamic way by creating "EVENTS" and "EVENT_HANDLERS"._
+_In this chapter, we learned how states can do some actions and activities based on "EVENTS" and how to create "EVENT_HANDLERS"._